primesoft-group/oneoffixx-docs/_pages/install/en/client.md

     * If the OneOffixx add-in does not appear under "File – Options – Add-Ins" it might not be installed.
 Please check if the corresponding Add-in was selected during the installation.
 * A 64bit Office version was installed with a 32bit OneOffixx installer.
     * If a 64 bit Office version is used it needs to be installed with a 64bit OneOffixx installer.
-* Visual C++ Redistributable 2015 Package is missing or not installed properly
+* OneOffixx Version 2: Visual C++ Redistributable 2015 Package is missing or not installed properly
     * OneOffixx versions above 2.3.40140 include the Redistributable 2015 Package, but it is possible that a corrupt system installation prevents the add-in from being executed.
 The [VC++ Redistributable 2015 Package](https://www.microsoft.com/de-ch/download/details.aspx?id=48145) should be re-installed if this is the case.

 __Starting Microsoft Office is significantly delayed since the OneOffixx add-in was installed {% include anchor.html name="troubleshooting-ngen" %}__